You can find free public domain works all over the Internet. Many people don’t realize that you don’t need a Kindle or ebook reader to enjoy them.

 12: The Awakening and Selected Short Stories by Kate Chopin (1851-1904) — Chopin began writing when she was 41, but was too far ahead of her time.
 Although The Awakening was never actually banned, it was censored for bucking social norms and depicting female sexuality.

-13: Heart Of Darkness by Joseph Conrad (1857-1924) — Coppola’s Apocalypse Now transmuted Heart Of Darkness (which Conrad wrote at age 42) to the Vietnam war.
+13: Heart Of Darkness by Joseph Conrad (1857-1924) — Coppola’s used Heart Of Darkness (which Conrad wrote at age 42) as the basis for Apocalypse Now.

 14: The Wind In The Willows by Kenneth Grahame (1859-1932) — Although Grahame wrote short stories in his 20s, he took a hiatus from writing to become a father and penned his classic children’s tale at age 49.
 He based Mr. Toad on Alastair, his headstrong little boy.